April 1, 2006 - Cretaceous Fossils, Lee Co, AL

 documenting stratigraphy of fossil site

-Terry Knight is keeping a log of the geologic layers.
+Terry Knight is keeping a log of the geologic layers as they are removed.

 excavating at fossil site

-Dr. John Interlandi with the pick and Dr. David Grimaldi examining a nice leaf specimen.
+Dr. John Interlandi with the pick and Dr. David Grimaldi examining leaf specimens.

 volunteers at fossil dig